 Keep listening to and exploring music and sound offline with our Music at Home activity worksheets produced by the Music Education Islington team.

-Try one of our free Music Education Islington short courses - perfect for home learning.
+Try one of our free Music Education Islington short courses.
+We have posted a small selection below - perfect for home learning.

 Calling all young instrument players